Rotational elasticity and couplings to linear elasticity: Statement of the static problem

+where we denote $e_{ij} = (\partial_i u_j + \partial_j u_i)/2$, see~\cite{Love:1944,Muskhelishvili:1953,Sokolnikoff:1956}.
 It should be noted here that parts of the second term of the functional can be found in the right-hand side of the derivative term~(\ref{eqn_div2}).
 Another interesting fact of linear elasticity is that not all the irreducible pieces of the matrix $\partial_i u_j$ are regarded as the fundamental building blocks of the potential energy functional.
-The skew-symmetric part, namely the rotations, are in general not part of the potential energy.
-It is the aforementioned Cosserat theory of elasticity which incorporates local rotations of points.
+The skew-symmetric part, namely the (macro) rotations, are in general not part of the potential energy.
+It is the aforementioned Cosserat theory of elasticity which incorporates local rotations of material points.

 The functional~(\ref{eqn_elas}) is obviously positive definite if the elastic moduli $\lambda$ and $\mu$ are assumed to be positive.
 Similarly, the functional~(\ref{eqn_lin}) is also positive definite provided that $\alpha$ and $\beta$ are positive.
 Therefore, when comparing the nonlinear functional~(\ref{eqn_gen2}), which is positive definite provided $c_i > 0$ for $i=1,2,3$, with the linear elasticity functional~(\ref{eqn_elas}), we are led to identify